dscamiss/blog/content/posts/optimal_learning_rates_one_layer.md

 optimization scheme is mini-batch gradient descent.

 The focus on piecewise-linear activation functions is motivated by two things:
-First, such activation functions are widely used in practice (for example, ReLU).
+First, such activation functions are widely used in practice (for example, standard ReLU and leaky ReLU).
 Second, such activation functions lead to simpler second-order partial derivatives of the loss function, and these partial derivatives are needed to compute the optimal learning rates.

 ## Optimal learning rates in gradient descent

-Consider a smooth function \(f : \Theta \to \bR\), where \(\Theta\) is a finite-dimensional normed vector space.
+Consider a smooth function \(f : \Theta \to \bR\), where \(\Theta\) is a finite-dimensional vector space.
 Gradient descent attempts to minimize \(f\) by iterating on
 $$
     \theta \leftarrow \theta - \alpha df(\theta)^*.